-San Francisco, Seattle, New Orleans and New York City: these are just a few of the places within the USA where book lovers can go to find impressive literary culture.
 From massive independent bookstores to grand libraries to fascinating events and festivals, these cities are brimming with literary activities for every bibliophile.
-Read our guide to find out where your book-loving heart will lead you next.
+Read Culture Trip’s guide to find out where your book-loving heart will lead you next.

-From renowned independent bookstores to literary events, Austin is a lively city that book lovers will thoroughly enjoy.
+Austin is a lively city that book lovers will thoroughly enjoy.
 Any visit to Austin must include a stop at BookPeople, an independent gem voted best bookstore in Austin for over 15 years.
 With two floors, bibliophiles can spend hours on end perusing the shelves for the next book they plan on devouring.
-The city also hosts several events throughout the year, including the Texas Book Festival, which represents many authors and genres delighting anybody who visits.
+The city also hosts several events throughout the year, including the Texas Book Festival, which represents many authors and genres, and delights everybody who visits.
 The Harry Ransom Center, which features literary exhibits, is another must-visit for book lovers.

 While Charlottesville may not be as large as many of the cities featured on this list, the home of the University of Virginia offers a lot of literary activities, making it a great destination for readers.
 There are various writing classes offered for budding authors, exciting events, including the annual Virginia Festival of the Book, which features exhibits, panel discussions, readings and much more, plus the town has bookshops sure to stimulate the mind of any book lover.
 Daedalus Bookshop, which features used books in many genres, is one highlight found in Charlottesville.